◊ Named to the SEC Academic Honor Roll for the third time in four years.

 ◊ Tabbed first-team All-SEC by league coaches and a second-team selection by the Associated Press.

-◊ Earned honorable mention All-America honors from the Women's Basketball Coaches Association (WBCA) after being named to the All-Region 3 team.
+◊ Earned honorable mention All-America honors from the WBCA after being named to the All-Region 3 team.

 ◊ Among SEC stat leaders, ranked No. 14 in scoring, No. 11 in rebounding, No. 5 in steals, No. 8 in blocks, No. 9 in FG pct. and No. 9 in assists.

 ◊ Ranked among top-10 statistical leaders for SEC games only in nine of 13 categories kept - No. 7 in scoring, No. 6 in rebounding, No. 3 in steals, No. 6 in defensive rebounds, No. 6 in assists, No. 6 in minutes played, No. 7 in blocks, No. 8 in FG pct. and No. 9 in assists-to-TOs.

 ◊ Here's a statistical quartet you don't see very often...Georgia's overall leader in total rebounds (191), assists (92), blocks (33) and steals (69).

 ◊ Notched 16 double-digit performances...and seven more nine-point outings.

 ◊ Averaged 10.5 ppg in 13 pre-SEC outings...upped that to a team-best 13.1 ppg in league play.

 ◊ Missed majority of practice the week of the opener due to an illness but then came off the bench to post what were then career-highs of 22 points, five steals and eight boards vs. TCU.

 ◊ Here's a lofty comparison Andy Landers offered after the Furman game: "A couple of times tonight, Anne Marie reminded me of Larry Bird.
 She has crazy size, point guard and forward skills and passes it well because of the way she sees the floor.
 She played super tonight."